ddsky/spoonacular-api-clients/csharp/docs/DefaultApi.md

             var apiInstance = new DefaultApi();
             var query = chicken soup;  // string | The search query. var type = main course;  // string | The type of the recipes.
 See a full list of supported meal types. (optional) var cuisine = italian;  // string | The cuisine(s) of the recipes.
-One or more comma separated.
-See a full list of supported cuisines. (optional) var diet = vegetarian;  // string | The diet to which the recipes must be compliant.
-See a full list of supported diets. (optional) var includeIngredients = tomato,cheese;  // string | A comma-separated list of ingredients that should/must be contained in the recipe. (optional) var excludeIngredients = eggs;  // string | A comma-separated list of ingredients or ingredient types that must not be contained in the recipes. (optional) var minLength = 0;  // decimal? | Minimum video length in seconds. (optional) var maxLength = 999;  // decimal? | Maximum video length in seconds. (optional) var offset = 0;  // decimal? | The number of results to skip (between 0 and 900). (optional)
+One or more, comma separated.
+See a full list of supported cuisines. (optional) var diet = vegetarian;  // string | The diet for which the recipes must be suitable.
+See a full list of supported diets. (optional) var includeIngredients = tomato,cheese;  // string | A comma-separated list of ingredients that the recipes should contain. (optional) var excludeIngredients = eggs;  // string | A comma-separated list of ingredients or ingredient types that the recipes must not contain. (optional) var minLength = 0;  // decimal? | Minimum video length in seconds. (optional) var maxLength = 999;  // decimal? | Maximum video length in seconds. (optional) var offset = 0;  // decimal? | The number of results to skip (between 0 and 900). (optional)